A healthy business proposition.

 Recognized for the first self-contained mechanical heart implant, for the first successful hand transplant, and as the headquarters of the National Stem Cell Foundation, Louisville has been at the center of leading-edge health care innovation for decades.
 The region not only leads the nation in the number of health aging innovation corporate headquarters, but it also boasts a unique value proposition for the medical logistics industry that needs end-of-runway capacity.
 Greater Louisville businesses have exclusive access to UPS Worldport, which can get products anywhere in the world within two days, and UPS Healthcare’s growing infrastructure of laboratory space and healthcare logistics offerings.

 Additionally, the region has a robust health innovation startup scene that supports enterprises of all sizes.
-All of this is bolstered by GLI’s Health Enterprises Network and the Louisville Healthcare CEO Council, a unique consortium of leading CEOs driving economic opportunity for small and mid-market companies.
+All of this is bolstered by Health Innovation Alliance, a unique consortium of leading CEOs driving economic opportunity for small and mid-market companies.